Luck Perms Logo

 Installation

-You will first want to download LuckPerms in order to install it.
+You will first want to download LuckPerms to install it.
 You can download LuckPerms for your Minecraft version here: https://www.spigotmc.org/resources/luckperms-an-advanced-permissions-plugin.28140/.
-LuckPerms, as of December 2019 is free, so you won’t have to pay for anything in order to set up your Minecraft server.
-Now, copy the jar file you just downloaded and paste it into your Minecraft Server’s plugins folder.
-Finally, restart your server and then watch the Permissions system begin to work.
+LuckPerms is free, so you won’t have to pay for anything to set up your Minecraft server.
+Copy the jar file you just downloaded and paste it into your Minecraft Server’s plugins folder.
+Finally, restart your server and watch the Permissions system begin to work.

 Installing EssentialsChat

-In order for your server chat to be able to have fun prefixes which come before the username, you will want to install EssentialsChat.
+In order for your server chat to have fun prefixes before the username, you will want to install EssentialsChat.
 This is not required, but it is recommended.
-You will want to get the whole EssentialsX package and install EssentialsChat with it.
+You will want to get the whole EssentialsX package and install EssentialsChat.
 Get EssentialsX here: https://www.spigotmc.org/resources/essentialsx.9089/.
 Go ahead and install the default EssentialsX jar from the zip file you downloaded by putting it in the plugins folder, but also install the EssentialsXChat jar.

 Setting Up Your Permissions